Brismuth-Apps-LLC/www.bulktexterpro.com/docs/faq.md

 Check out our guide here: https://www.bulktexterpro.com/docs/getting-started/updating-it

 ### How much does it cost?
+$4.95 a month - less than a cheeseburger! 🍔

-$14.95 a month.
-After installing it, you can sign up for a 7 day free trial and decide whether it's worth it to you.
+After installing it, you can sign up for a 7 day free trial - and then decide whether the cost is worth it to you to get hours of your life back!

 ### Bulk Texter Pro is not sending any messages at all!
 * Make sure that your account is registered or you have an active trial